zumdar/16_channel_pwm_esp32/README.md

 # 16 Channel PWM led dimming board for ESP32

-this repo contains the files for a 16 channel pcb to dim leds.
+this repo contains the files for a 16 channel pcb to dim LEDS.

 ## Description